surniaulula/wpsso/readme.txt

 	* None
 * *Developer Notes*
 	* Added a check for WP_Error after determining the sharing URL, in case a WordPress function returns an error object instead of a URL string.
+	* Updated the qTip2 JS / CSS library files from v2.2.1 to v3.0.3.

 **Version 3.33.5-1 (2016/07/18)**